bregman-arie/devops-exercises/README.md

 - Application: user end (HTTP is here)
 - Presentation: establishes context between application-layer entities (Encryption is here)
-- Session: establishes, manages and terminates the connections
+- Session: establishes, manages, and terminates the connections
 - Transport: transfers variable-length data sequences from a source to a destination host (TCP & UDP are here)
 - Network: transfers datagrams from one network to another (IP is here)
 - Data link: provides a link between two directly connected nodes (MAC is here)
-- Physical: the electrical and physical spec the data connection (Bits are here)
+- Physical: the electrical and physical spec of the data connection (Bits are here)

 You can read more about the OSI model in [penguintutor.com](http://www.penguintutor.com/linux/basic-network-reference)
 </b></details>